ximarketing/ximarketing.github.io/_pages/publication.md

 Algorithms, Big Data, and Online Marketplaces

+1. Superior Knowledge, Price Discrimination, and Customer Inspection.
+   with Zibin Xu
+   **Marketing Science**, accepted.

 1. <a href="https://academic.oup.com/jcr/article/48/2/189/6147021" style="text-decoration: none">Audio Mining: The Role of Vocal Tone in Persuasion</a>
    with Xin Wang, Shijie Lu, Mansur Khamitov, and Neil Bendle